AI-powered contract intelligence platform that integrated with DocuSign to simplify legal agreements

 From hackathon excitement to harsh market realities, here's how our business validation went.

-Talked with lawyers from KO Law and SMB owners.
-Found mixed signals with polite interest but no urgency to pay.
+Talked with lawyers and SMB owners.
+Found polite interest but no urgency to pay.

-Pitched to VCs.
-Got brutal but honest feedback: "This is a feature, not a company"
+Got honest feedback: "This is a feature, not a company"

-Realized the business model was fundamentally flawed.
-Made the hard decision to shut down and open source everything.
+Realized the business model was flawed.
+Made the hard decision to shut down.

 An honest post-mortem of what went wrong and why we decided to shut down.